knowledgepixels/nanodash/INSTALL.md

 ## Update

-To update to the latest version of Nanobench, delete all the files you downloaded and then do Step 2 again.
+To update to the latest version of Nanobench, delete all the files you downloaded and then redo Step 2.

 ## Problems?